gto76/python-cheatsheet/README.md

 <file> = open('<path>', mode='r', encoding=None, newline=None)
 ```
 * **`'encoding=None'` means default encoding is used, which is platform dependent.
 Best practice is to use `'encoding="utf-8"'` whenever possible.**
-* **`'newline=None'` means all different end of line combinations are converted to '\n' on read, while on write all '\n' characters are converted to the system's default line separator.**
+* **`'newline=None'` means all different end of line combinations are converted to '\n' on read, while on write all '\n' characters are converted to system's default line separator.**
 * **`'newline=""'` means no conversions take place, but input is still broken into chunks by readline() and readlines() on either '\n', '\r' or '\r\n'.**

 ### Modes